★★★★★Over $500 million in loans facilitated

 No. The National Consumer Credit Protection Act regulates consumer lending to natural persons for personal, domestic, or household purposes.
 Our lending is to corporate entities for business purposes only, which sits outside NCCP regulation.

-HomePrivate LenderCommercial Property
+HomePrivate Mortgage LenderCommercial Property